Every student wants to get a great score in the IELTS test.

 Maybe you can present a line of argument about football.
 The advantages and disadvantages of playing football or being a football fan.

 You can list all the things you like and dislike about football and why.

 If you can do all of this and you are only asked questions about football in the IELTS test, then you would score high.

 But you need to talk about other topics.

 The way you present lines of argument — certain phrases and sentence structure you use — you are learning all of this just by talking about a subject you like.

 All you need to do is to use different vocabulary from different topics.

 That is where your vocabulary list comes to help you.

-This is hard at first but it will get easier.
-You have to keep pushing yourself.
+This is hard at first, but it will get easier.
+Keep pushing yourself.

 You need to get used to using these strange words and sounds so they become familiar to you.
 So they start to sound natural.